Teacher subsidies, allowances and bonuses

 To be eligible for retention benefit teachers and principals will need to:

-- Be permanently employed, either in a full-time or part-time teaching role
+- Be temporarily or permanently employed, either in a full-time or part-time teaching role

 - Work in one of the remote schools or remote Connected Community schools with at least 12 months continuous service